The 5 Blog Topic Categories For Interior Designers To Attract More Traffic & Convert New Clients

 14. Why clear communication between designer and client is essential

-15. What happens if I cannot reach an agreement on a design concept or style?
+15. What happens if I cannot agree on a design concept or style?

 16. 5 Tips on how to properly research an interior design firm or designer

-Imagine talking to a prospective client and before you send them the contract, you send them a few of those blog posts addressing what you sense are their concerns.
-For example, if they keep asking about timing, you can proactively send them an article explaining what a typical timeline for their type of project looks like.
+Imagine talking to a prospective client, and before you send them the contract, you send them a few of those blog posts addressing what you sense are their concerns.
+For example, if they keep asking about timing, you can proactively send them an article explaining a typical timeline for their type of project.
 Or maybe they hired an unqualified designer before and got burned.
-Calm their fears by sharing you article about researching a designer's qualifications, how to tell if a designer is a good fit, and how to avoid common pitfalls.
+Calm their fears by sharing your articles about researching a designer's qualifications, telling if a designer is a good fit, and avoiding common pitfalls.

 This establishes trust and sets ideal conditions for a long-term relationship.